Disclaimer: JKR owns it. I'm just her female dog.

 He turned to look at her and she felt a pang of sympathy at the sadness she saw in his face.
 'Let me feel the full weight of my mistakes for once, Minerva.
 I fear I have been blind for far too long.'

 'I should have told you this long ago.'
 They had not spoken of this particular chapter of their past in almost forty years.
-To do so was to open old wounds, wounds he was now rubbing salt in mercilessly.
+To do so was to open old wounds, wounds he was about to mercilessly rub salt in.

 But he continued on regardless of her pleas.
 'I see now that I was wrong,' he reached out, clasping her hand, stopping her movement toward the door.
 She could see everything spiraling out of her control, helpless to stop it, helpless to look away.
 'Letting you go was one of the greatest mistakes of my life but keeping you here, taking your chances of happiness from you was the utmost injustice.
 I was selfish.'
 He stood, unable or unwilling to see the furious tears in her eyes, thinking that somehow, some way perhaps, he could kiss it all better.